 Posted on June 26, 2018

-A group from the Tamil community in Canada and the United States is teaming up to pledge $3 million to create a chair in Tamil studies at the University of Toronto Scarborough.
+A group from the Tamil community in Canada and the United States is committing to raise $3 million to create a chair in Tamil studies at the University of Toronto Scarborough.

-The pledge, made by Tamil Chair Inc. and the Canadian Tamil Congress, includes raising funds to support an endowment for a full-time chair position that will explore aspects of Tamil language, history and culture through research and scholarship.
+The initiative, by Tamil Chair Inc. and the Canadian Tamil Congress, includes raising funds to support an endowment for a full-time chair position that will explore aspects of Tamil language, history and culture through research and scholarship.

 “Language is an integral part of Tamil identity,” says Sivan Ilangko, vice-president of the Canadian Tamil Congress and a director of Tamil Chair Inc. “This initiative will not only help the academic advancement of the language, it will help open it up and share it with the rest of the world.”